AnonymousRand/sse_implementations/README.md

 # Notes

+- Ids and keywords must be positive integers.
+In addition, ids must be consecutive.
+Otherwise, bad things may happen.
 - Keyword search is supported (i.e. one document can have multiple keywords).
 To insert such documents into the dataset, put in one tuple per keyword, all with the same id.
-- Ids and keywords must be integers.
-In addition, ids must be positive and consecutive.
-Otherwise, bad things may happen.